Gamify-IT/docs/adr/2022-11-30-teleporter-amount-per-area.md

 2. There can be more than one teleporter in each area

-3. Klick on map (that shows the unlocked areas) and tp (teleport) to click if klick is valid
+3. Click on map (that shows the unlocked areas) and tp (teleport) to click if valid

 ## Chosen Solution